 Torn, dirty, or frayed clothing is unacceptable.
 All seams must be finished.
-Any clothing that has words, terms, or pictures is unacceptable."
+Any clothing that has words, terms, or pictures (except staff t-shirts and related library clothing) is unacceptable.

 Also, due to the nature of library work, skirts that are excessively short (more than 3 inches above the center of the knee) or tight are inappropriate.
+Leggings must be worn with a dress or tunic that is at least fingertip length on all sides and should not be worn with t-shirts, sweatshirts or other shirts traditionally worn with pants.
 Supervisors will discuss inappropriate dress with individual staff members.
 Employees who are not appropriately dressed will be asked to return home to change clothes.